Error Page Codes

-When requesting information from the server, the browser or client also includes a specification with its request for the format in which it wants the information returned.
+When requesting information from the server, the browser or client also includes a specification requesting the format it wants the information returned.

 If the server cannot accommodate this request, it will return a 406 Not Acceptable error page.
 This error infrequently occurs in Web browsers because most browsers will accept any data returned from the Web server.

-If you experience this error, you would need to refer to the technical support for the client sending the request.
+If you experience this error, you need to refer to the technical support for the client sending the request.

 407: Proxy Authentication Required

 This error page is an issue with authentication, similar to a 401 error page.
-The difference is largely in how the server requires the authentication to be provided.
+The difference is mainly in how the server requires authentication.
 While a server generating a 401 error requires direct authentication, a 407 error would be generated by a server configured to require authentication via a proxy.

 408: Request Timed Out

 This error page is caused when the servers drop the connection to your client because too much time has passed between the initial connection being established and data transmission.

-Many potential issues can cause this problem, including load on the client matching, issues with your local area network, issues with your ISP, issues with the route to the server, and lastly, it could potentially be caused by high load on the server itself.
+Many potential issues can cause this problem, including load on the client matching, issues with your local area network, issues with your ISP, issues with the route to the server, and lastly, it could be caused by high load on the server itself.

 If you receive this error page, it is recommended that you first check your traceroute for any issues or delays:

 409: Conflicting Request

 When the request you have made conflicts with an established rule, the server may generate a 409 error page to indicate two requests that conflict with each other.
 This issue is rarely caused by standard Web server authority or security as those processes will generate different errors.